How Do I Know If My Dog Is Smart

 Ways To Know If Your Dog Is Smart

 There is currently no formal IQ test for dogs – at least not yet.
-There are, however, a number of modest things you may do to see if your four-legged best friend is intelligent.
+However, you may do several small things to see if your four-legged best friend is intelligent.
 Find out how to tell if your dog is smart by reading on.

 Whether he’s figured out how to lift the gate handle, manipulate his crate’s door lock, or even turn the handle and open the back door, any dog who masterminds his escape is very smart.
 It can be frustrating for owners, but this trait is a mark of superior intelligence.

-The Dog That Tries To Tell You What He Wants
+6. Your Dog Tries To Tell You What It Wants

 Dogs who know how to get what they want, whether by whining at an empty food dish or bringing you a leash so you’ll put down your phone and go for a walk, are very smart.
 Some experts say it’s a bit like the dog is training you just as you train them.

 Another thing that indicates intelligence in dogs is the ability to learn and interpret when tricks or specific actions are rewarded.
-If your dog stops responding to a command they used to complete successfully once you no longer provide a reward or treat for it, they may be smart enough to recognize that responding to that command no longer benefits them the way they want.
+If your dog stops responding to a command it used to complete successfully once you no longer provide a reward or treat, it may be smart enough to recognize that responding to that command no longer benefits them the way they want.

 You can also create your own puzzle game by hiding treats in your house and seeing how long it takes your dog to find them.

-The Dog That Snuggles You When You’re Upset
+10. Your Dog Snuggles With You When You Are Upset

-The Dog That Knows How To Get Attention
+13. Your Dog Knows How To Get Your Attention

-Rubbing up against your hand to get scratches behind the ears, giving you a paw to get a handshake, and exposing his belly to inspire some tummy rubs all prove that your dog wants attention from you – and that he knows how to get it.
+Rubbing up against your hand to get scratches behind the ears, giving you a paw to get a handshake, and exposing his belly to inspire some tummy rubs to prove that your dog wants attention from you.
+He knows how to get it.
 Only the smartest dogs do this.

-The Dog That Knows How To Stay Safe
+14. Your Dog Knows How To Stay Safe

 Whether your dog walks carefully across busy intersections or hesitates before crossing a bridge, an interest in staying safe is the mark of an intelligent dog.
 And if she tries to block you from crossing that potentially dangerous intersection?
 That proves she’s even smarter than you thought.